5t3ph/course-grid-flexbox-landing-page/lessons/02-grid-layout-columns/README.md

 # Create a Landing Page with CSS Grid and Flexbox

-## Choose Between Grid or Flexbox for CSS Layout
+## Use CSS Grid to Create Layout Columns

-> Learn the fundamental difference between CSS grid and flexbox layout, and create utility classes for each display value.
-Then begin to apply these concepts to style the landing page navigation.
+> Apply grid layout and see when it's necessary to break out a media query to overcome grid's lack of wrapping behavior.
+We'll also learn about a property that grid and flexbox share: `align-items`.

 ## Development Scripts